Thermometer for Meat

 2.2 Using a Probe Thermometer

-Set the temperature on the display: The connected display will continuously show the temperature of the meat as it cooks.
-Some models allow you to set the target temperature, and you will be alerted when the meat reaches that temperature.
+Set the temperature on the display: The connected display will continuously display the meat’s temperature as it cooks.
+Some models let you set a target temperature, and they alert you when the meat reaches it.

-Monitor throughout the cooking process: Because probe thermometers are inserted into the meat while it cooks, you can monitor the temperature without needing to open the oven or grill.
+Monitor throughout the cooking process: Because probe thermometers are inserted into the meat as it cooks, you can monitor the temperature without opening the oven or grill.

 Remove and clean the thermometer: Once cooking is complete, remove the thermometer from the meat and wash the probe thoroughly.